Grant Sheen

 Sheen represented the Kent Cricket Board in List A cricket.
 His debut List A match came against Denmark in the 1999 NatWest Trophy.
 From 1999 to 2001, he represented the Board in 5 List A matches, the last of which came against Buckinghamshire in the 2001 Cheltenham & Gloucester Trophy.
 In his 5 List A matches, he scored 70 runs at a batting average of 23.33, with a high score of 45.
 With the ball he took 7 wickets at a bowling average of 20.85, with best figures of 2/31.

-He currently plays club cricket for Bromley Cricket Club in the Kent Cricket League.
+He played club cricket for Bromley Cricket Club in the Kent Cricket League.